Back to Louisiana

 • Removes the 24-hour time period that must pass between when a motion for a new trial or in arrest of judgment is denied and when a sentence can be given.

-Plain English: The amendment to HB289 is about agreeing with changes made by the Senate regarding the time between a criminal conviction and sentencing.
+Plain English: The amendment to HB289 is about agreeing with changes made by the Senate regarding the time between when someone is found guilty of a crime and when they are sentenced.

-• The House agrees to adopt amendments made by the Senate concerning the period between conviction and sentence in criminal cases.
+• The House agrees to adopt amendments made by the Senate concerning the period between conviction and sentencing in criminal cases.

-• The official text does not provide specific details about what these Senate amendments entail, only that the House is voting to concur with them.
+• The official amendment text does not provide specific details about what changes were made by the Senate, only that the House is agreeing to them.

 Bill History